MizaGBF/Rosetta-Public/readme.md

 * Commands whose Interaction are from the type `disnake.GuildCommandInteraction` will only be usable in guilds (i.e. Discord Servers).
 * Commands whose Interaction are from the type `disnake.ApplicationCommandInteraction` will be usable in guilds (i.e. Discord Servers) **and** Direct Messages.
 Be sure to check if `inter.guild is None` if you plan to do guild specific things within a command usable in DMs.
 * A sub command interaction type is determined by its parent or grandparent.
 If `subcommand` is a guild command but its parent `group` is usable in both guilds and DMs, then `/group subcommand` will work in both guilds and DMs.

+Once your Cog is ready, place it in the `cogs` folder.
+Run `python bot.py -t` to test if the bot boots and the Cog loads.
+If it doesn't, fix any error, else you're good to go!
+Errors might still pop-up later during runtime but nothing which will should cause an actual crash, the Rosetta will report all errors to you.